Spitting: Western world

+Post-Soviet countries

+Public spitting - particularly the forceful, audible hawking and expectoration of phlegm onto the ground or street with very audible, guttural noises (known in Russian as харкать; in the anglosphere hock a loogie) - remains more common and socially tolerated in many post-Soviet countries, including Russia.
+This is often linked to high historical rates of smoking, chronic respiratory issues from cold climates and pollution, and a cultural norm that views such bodily functions as natural rather than requiring suppression or discretion in public spaces.
+Among certain demographics, especially middle-aged and older men in working-class or rural settings, it can subtly convey straightforward masculinity or indifference to refined etiquette.
+This practice is also common in China and became outlawed in some places in 2003.

 Other regions

 The statues of Qin Hui and his wife at Yue Fei's tomb in Hangzhou, China.
 It was formerly common for visitors to spit, urinate, or defecate on the statues as a continuing denunciation of their supposed role in Yue's 1142 murder, but signs now discourage public spitting as uncivilized.

-Spitting is often associated with different forms of chewing juices and cultural practices such as betel nut chewing, including in India, Indonesia, Papua New Guinea, Taiwan, and Ghana.
+Spitting is often associated with different forms of chewing juices and cultural practices such as betel nut chewing, including in India, Indonesia, Papua New Guinea, Taiwan.
+Spitting is a common practice in Ghana, partly associated with locals who use chewing sticks.

 Ross Coomber, a sociology professor at Plymouth University, has conducted research on cultural attitudes toward public spitting.
 His findings indicate that spitting in public is considered socially acceptable in countries such as India, Indonesia, and China.
 In India, the practice also reflects a gender divide, with men more frequently engaging in public spitting, while women tend to avoid it.
 According to Coomber, spitting is perceived as a cleansing practice for the body by many individuals in China.
 In South Korea, he noted that spitting was frequently associated with smoking.

-Laws prohibiting spitting, along with associated penalties, have been enacted or proposed in various countries, including The Philippines, Myanmar and the United Arab Emirates.
+Laws prohibiting spitting, along with associated penalties, have been enacted or proposed in various countries, including China, Myanmar, the Philippines and the United Arab Emirates.